rcl-ssl/docs/portal/stand-alone.md

 - When this is done, the SSL/TLS certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-list.PNG)

+# Create a Free TLS/SSL Certificate

+You can create a free TLS/SSL certificate in the [RCL Website](https://rclapp.com)

 # Accessing the TLS/SSL Certificate